Ablation Study of a Fairness Auditing Agentic System for Bias Mitigation in Early-Onset Colorectal Cancer Detection

 These varied findings may reflect that LLMs already possess prior knowledge of fairness metrics from their baseline training.
 As a result, the models may rely less on externally retrieved information when performing tasks involving fairness reasoning.
 Consistent with this interpretation, even when Agent 2 was explicitly prompted to use retrieval-augmented generation, the largest model evaluated in this study invoked the retrieval tool in approximately 85\% of runs.
 This pattern suggests that the model’s internal knowledge may have been sufficient to complete the task in a substantial proportion of cases.

+The current implementation relies on literature-based retrieval rather than patient-level EHR data or live clinical workflows, which represents an important consideration for real-world translation.
+In practice, deployment within a health system would require integration with institutional data infrastructure, including structured EHR outputs, model performance logs, and potentially real-time prediction feeds.
+Such integration would enable the system to move beyond recommending sensitive attributes and fairness metrics in the abstract toward auditing specific deployed models against observed subgroup performance.
+While the present study establishes proof-of-concept for the agentic auditing approach, future work should evaluate the system in a clinical deployment context.
+For example, by connecting Agent 2's fairness metric recommendations directly to stratified performance reports generated from a live or retrospective EHR cohort.
+Partnerships with health system informatics teams and attention to data governance, privacy, and institutional review will be essential for such extensions.

 Several limitations should be considered.
 First, semantic similarity to expert-derived ground-truth statements serves only as a proxy for recommendation quality; it does not directly assess factual correctness, reasoning validity, or clinical appropriateness.
+Dedicated hallucination benchmarks, such as those assessing factual grounding against source documents, represent a more direct evaluation strategy and should be incorporated in future work.
 Second, the analysis examined a limited set of LLMs and a single clinical domain.
 Future work should include direct expert assessment of output quality, broader model comparisons, agent interactions, and additional clinical domains.